FlorescuAndrei/22-Hashtable/README.md

 -  Is still backed up by an array but they also put all of the entries into a linked list.

 HashTable
--  Is imilar to HashMap but is tread safe.
+-  Is similar to HashMap but is tread safe.
 -  Doesn’t allow null key or null values.